se-edu/learningresources/contents/javascript/javascript.md

 }
 ```

-In this piece of code we see that the selector is intrinsically tied to the function.
+In this piece of code, we see that the selector is intrinsically tied to the function.
 This means that the function is tightly tied with the selector and is not easily testable as the test code has to generate the same markup in the test suite for the function to hook up to.
 In order to prevent such tight coupling, it is advised to leave the selector as a parameter, or sometimes, simply pass in the element itself.

 ```js
 function populateStatusMessage(selector, message, status) {